ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 Ranja Sarkar

 Structured Query Language or SQL allows interaction with a database by writing queries to retrieve, manipulate, and manage data stored in the database tables.
 It is basically the language to communicate with data.

+# RDB

-A relational database management system (RDBMS) uses SQL and its variants to access data from a database.
-One can use SQL to create, read, update, and delete tables of data in RDB.
+A relational database (RDB) uses SQL and its variants to access data.
+One can use SQL to create, read, update, and delete tables of data stored in the RDB.

 Examples of RDBMS: